Jos-HZ/den-doelder-project/README-testing.md

 ### Why everything works as expected
 With these tests you can detect if the time is calculated correctly and if the time is rounded to the nearest minute.
 I made 4 tests for this.
 I chose two random times, to check if the time is calculated correctly.
 I also chose the edge cases to check if the minute are rounded correctly.
 The feature test tests if the error is added to the backlog.
 I tested if the error is added to the backlog when the data is valid.
 I also tested if the error is not added to the backlog when the data is invalid.
-The last test i made was to check if the backlog.index page is loaded correctly.
+The last test I made was to check if the backlog.index page is loaded correctly.

 ## Test plan B